 Serbian tennis legend Novak Djokovic successfully defended his Australian Open title in this year’s final, while Russian next generation player Daniil Medvedev could not find his best level.
-According to Djokovic himself the next gen players (Medvedev, Thiem, Tsitsipas, Zverev) are still not at the same level as the big three: Roger Federer, Rafael Nadal and Novak Djokovic.
+According to Djokovic himself, the next gen players (Medvedev, Thiem, Tsitsipas, Zverev) are still not at the same level as the big three: Roger Federer, Rafael Nadal and Novak Djokovic.

 At the start of this year’s Australian Open many tennis fans and players believed that a new champion could be crowned and that the reign of current title holder, Novak Djokovic, would end.
-The media controversy about Djokovic’s comments regarding COVID-19 quarantines prior to the tournament and Djokovic’s abdominal injury sustained during the third-round match against American Taylor Fritz, tennis experts and media started to doubt his chances of lifting his 18th big title.
+The media controversy about Djokovic’s comments regarding COVID-19 quarantines prior to the tournament and Djokovic’s abdominal injury sustained during the third-round match against American Taylor Fritz, tennis experts and media started to doubt the Serb’s chances of lifting his 18th big title.
 Add to that Daniil Medvedev’s 20-match winning streak up until the finals, many predicted a different men’s champion in Melbourne Park this year.
 But Djokovic put all those rumours to bed when he claimed his ninth Australian Open title with an overhead smash in the final against Medvedev.

 Djokovic puts an end to a tough year…